 You can buy and get your City Pass up and running using the following steps:

 - Select your Sagrada Familia ticket type (dependent on availability).

 - Choose the # of tourist passes you want and the number of Bus Turistic days needed.

-- Within 24 hours you’ll get a second email with all the attraction tickets and airport transfer.
+- You’ll get a second email with all the attraction tickets and airport transfer.

-- Here you receive your 20% discount codes with links to websites to redeem them.
+- Here you also receive your 20% discount code with links to websites to redeem them.

 - Show up with the tickets you’ve been sent via email and skip the lines!